 To understand the damage that IT incidents and failures cause we must be able to link through to the business services affected.
 Maybe – in theory – a comprehensive configuration management system (CMS) will tell us that, but going directly for the link between effective BRM and call capture seems so obviously a more reliable and practical option.
 I loved the University of Lincoln’s approach and I’m looking forward to seeing Tim’s next update presentation on how this approach is delivering real benefits.

-Have you tried anything similar to the University of Lincoln?
+Have you tried anything with incident categorization similar to the University of Lincoln?
 If so I’d love to hear what you achieved.